 The Communication Ports of the various dyno components are then listed.
-Typically, each piece of equipment is connected to the computer via a USB-Serial com cable.
+Typically each piece of equipment is connected to the computer via a USB-Serial com cable.
 These generally require a driver, and you can determine the address of each port from HyperTerminal or other serial communications program.
 If, when the Dyno Monitor program is started the selected serial port is not correct, it will open a message box, requesting the correct serial port number.

-The next 4 factors (labeled A, V, V, V in this cal file) are the labels and factors of the Analog Channels 1, 2, 3 and 4 respectively, and the following 4 are the analog channels offsets.
+The next 4 factors (labeled AFR, V, V, V in this cal file) are the labels and factors of the Analog Channels 1, 2, 3 and 4 respectively, and the following 4 are the analog channels offsets.
 The Analog Inputs are 0-5V, and converted to Volts in the software.
-In this example we have a wide-band exhaust gas O2 sensor on Channel 1 (thus the label "AFR" for Air Fuel Ratio) where 8V is equal to 8.5AFR, and 5V is 23.5AFR.
+In this example we have a wide-band exhaust gas O2 sensor on Channel 1 (thus the label "AFR" for Air Fuel Ratio) where 0V is equal to 8.5AFR, and 5V is 23.5AFR.
 Using the proper labels and scaling factors (Unit/Volt) will result in a display of the proper value on the front screen and in the data file.
+The next 4 items are the individual analog channel filtering factors (0 = no filtering, 0.99=heavy filtering).
+The next 4 lines are the lower limits for triggering the alarm from the Analog Inputs, and following that are the upper limits for triggering the alarm from the analog out-of-range values, and FALSE if not.

 The various graphs are scaled to Speed and Torque (and Power = Speed x Torque) by the X and Y Scale Max Values.
 These can be reset from the main view of the Dyno Monitor program.
-Finally, the last used Batch file (.BAT), and Drive Cycle (.DRV) are listed in the Dyno Calibrations file.
+Finally the last used Batch file (.BAT), and Drive Cycle (.DRV) are listed in the Dyno Calibrations file.